pblake207/pblake207ceamls26.github.io/index.md

 motto: "Do or Do Not; There is no try."

 quick_facts:
-  - "🎓 Sophomore, Business Management"
+  - "🎓 Freshman, Business Management"
   - "🔬 Interested in AI, ML, and Law"
   - "📍 Based in Bowie, MD"
   - "🚀 I like science fiction novels"